wolle-hamburg/Seafile-Best-Practise/docs/installation/network.md

 ---

-## Provide a static IPv4 address
+# Tasks
+* Configure static IP(s)
+* Verify network config

+# Server IP already assigned
-If you have a root server or vServer or for whatever reason you got a static IPv4 address for your server, just use that address and your are done with this chapter.
-If you have such a server with IPv6 only, read the **No IPv4 ** at the End of this chapter.
+If you have a *root server* or *vServer* or for whatever reason you got a static IPv4 address for your server, just use that address and your are done with this chapter.

+---

+# Configure static IP(s)

+## Debian / Ubuntu / Rasphian

+### Static IPv4 address
 After installing the operating system it often gets its IPv4 adress via DHCP.
 To avoid trouble in the future this address should be static in most cases.
 ```sh
 root@cloudserver:~# ip route